Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

 }
  ```
  Next, let us initialize a linked list.
- Note, that the head will have a null value  and a size of zero because we have not yet added any items yet.
+ Note, that the head will have a null value  and a size of zero because we have not added any items yet.
  ```javascript
  class Node {
   constructor(val, next = null) {